microsoft/intelligence-toolkit/deploy/azure/README.md

 - Click on `+ New registration`.
     - **Give it an identifiable name**
     - **Supported account types**:
-        - Accounts in this organizational directory only (Microsoft only - Single tenant)
+        - Accounts in this organizational directory only ([Your Organization] only - Single tenant)
 - **Redirect URI**:
-    - Select `Web` as platform and in the URL insert the following URL, being `[webAppName]` the name you'll give to the app on the next steps:
+    - Select `Web` as platform and in the URL insert the following URL, with `[webAppName]` being the name you'll give to the app on the next steps:
         - `https://[webAppName].azurewebsites.net/.auth/login/aad/callback`
     - Click on `Register`
     - Copy the value of `Application (client) ID` to be used when creating the app in the next steps.